Skip to content

 (b) is experiencing, or at risk of, abuse or neglect and

-(c) as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect’
+(c) as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect”

-Codes of Conduct UKA
+UK Athletics Codes of Conduct

-• UKA Codes of Conduct (general document)
+UKA Codes of Conduct (General Document)

-• UKA Club Safeguarding Code of Conduct
+UKA Club Safeguarding Code of Conduct

 The UK Athletics (UKA) and the Home Country Athletics Federations (HCAF) Codes of Conduct set out national standards of conduct for all clubs, coaches, officials, volunteers and athletes in the sport.

-Note: Please see the UKA website for a full list of their policies and codes of conduct UK Athletics | Official Website .
+Refer to the UKA website for a full list of their policies and codes of conduct.

 DCH&AC are committed to eliminating blind spots to further safeguard our athletes.
 The following club policy which was passed by the committee in 2024 helps ensure that there will always be two responsible adults within view of any trackside or field training session.

-‘Where a Coach is coaching only one child (a club member under the age of 18), at least a parent or guardian of that child must be present at the location of that training and be within eyesight during that coaching session.
+“Where a coach is coaching only one child (a club member under the age of 18), at least a parent or guardian of that child must be present at the location of that training and be within eyesight during that coaching session.
 A parent/guardian is expected to be available at the session if one to one coaching is likely.
 If a parent/guardian isn’t available to watch their child throughout the session, then another responsible adult will need to be present – in this case consent of the relevant parent/guardian must be given.
 Where this applies – the other responsible adult will either be another relative of the child or club member known to the parent/guardian.
 Consent must be recorded in all instances.’

-Additionally – If the parent/guardian needs a rest break, then they should take their child with them, unless there are more than one coach (or responsible adult) within eyesight of their child at that time.’
+Additionally – If the parent/guardian needs a rest break, then they should take their child with them, unless there are more than one coach (or responsible adult) within eyesight of their child at that time.”